iamspd2/udacity-ml-capstone/README.md

 # udacity-ml-capstone
-This is the repo for my Capstone project of Udacity's MLND
+This is the Capstone project of Udacity's MLND
+I am performing sentiment analysis on tweets for the top 6 US airlines